Chief of Police Kai Liu

 Paul his wife Cathy are proud parents to their two grown children Meaghan and Ian.

-Gina Wilson - CMM I Police Professional
+Gina Wilson - Director of Corporate Services, CMM II Police Professional